redcartel/simple-electron-react/README.md

 * Chrome's React devtools installed in electron when running dev

+* start, build, and dist tested on Linux so far, still need someone to try it out on Window or Mac

 For real, it's just create-react-app set up to work as an electron project.

 ## Inspiration